Shilluk people

+The Shilluk (Note: Cøllø) are a major Luo Nilotic ethnic group that resides in the northeastern Upper Nile state of South Sudan on the western bank of the White Nile River in Upper Nile.
+The Shilluk people natively speak Dhøg Cøllø and are the third-largest ethnic group of South Sudan, after the Dinka and Nuer.

 History

 Shilluk kingdom

 The Shilluk people formed today's Shilluk Kingdom in southern Sudan in 1454.
 Historically, it was a patriarchal monarchy led by a reth from the divine lineage of the culture hero Nyikang, who is believed to affect the nation's health.
 Their society was once somewhat hierarchical, with castes of royals, nobles, commoners, and enslaved people.
 Today, the Shilluk government is a democracy, with an elected headman voted in by a council of hamlet heads.

 The Shilluk are closely related to the Anuak people and Luo Nilotic members.
 The Shilluk language shares many words with the Anuak language (the dha anywaa).

 Most Shilluk are sedentary agriculturists.
 Like most Nilotic groups, cattle-raising is a large part of their economy; however, agriculture and fishing are more significant activities than usual.
 Both sexes engage in agricultural work.

+Contemporary

+Before the Second Sudanese Civil War, the Shilluk also lived in settlements on the northern bank of the Sobat River, close to where the Sobat joins the Nile in the defunct Sobat district and in particular Anakdiar district today.
+The defunct Sobat district was made up of the Current Baliet County and Akoka County, and the indigenous residents of these counties are people of Ngok Lual Yak and Dongjol.
+Shilluk (Chollol) with their different clans, are residing in Obwa lelo and Anakdiar on the Eastern White Nile banks and around the northern Sobat River confluence with the White Nile along both banks of Sobat River eastward up to Doma North of Sobat and Ashweel South of Sobat River.
+And also, these chollo people are residence of the some parts of White Nile eastern Bank up to the border of the Sudan in Renk county today.